-Why can only God ‘bara’?
-Because another critical piece of the puzzle is wrapped up in this root.
+Why can only God bara?
+Because this root wraps up another critical piece of the puzzle.
 Remember: We shall discuss other items that only God can create—but not now.
-[The first Bible verse uses the Biblical Hebrew word ‘bara’ – ‘create.’
-Only God can ‘bara.’
+[The first Bible verse uses the Biblical Hebrew word 'bara' – 'create.'
+Only God can 'bara.'
 Created elements include Heaven, earth, every living creature, man and woman, cloud and smoke, north and south, darkness, wind … Click To Tweet

 The very opening of Inventory of the Universe, referring to Big Bang, stated:

 Imagine the unimaginable… An explosion!
 Space, time, matter and energy exist.
 A nanosecond—a fraction of a blinking second—and the naissance of the universe just appears.
 Out of Nowheresville, from naught, comes finity.

 In the Bible, fairy tale, if you will, of Genesis creation, Bara is a characteristic of God alone for a specific reason.
 He is the only One who can create something from nothing, who can turn Nowheresville into finity, into space, time, matter, and life.
 Contemplate this: